LvnLx/Tempus/README.md

 ### Features

 #### Multiple Subdivisions
 One of the main technical motivations for creating this app was having a metronome app that supports multiple subdivisions at once, similar to a [Boss DB-90](https://www.boss.info/us/products/db-90/), but even more flexbile in terms of subdivision choice.
-Users can select subdivisions ranging from 2 to 9, which correspond to eighth notes (2), eighth note triplets (3), quarter notes (4), and so on, while controlling the volume of them independently
+Users can select subdivisions in the range `2` - `9`, which correspond to eighth notes (`2`), eighth note triplets (`3`), quarter notes (`4`), and so on, while controlling the volume of them independently

 The UI implementation for subdivision control (and beat/accent volume control) was also heavily inspired by the [Boss DB-90](https://www.boss.info/us/products/db-90/), as well as the faders found in DAWs/mixing consoles — an inspiration stemming from my hobbyist background in audio engineering and creating drum covers:

 <img src="https://github.com/user-attachments/assets/544e0546-6a9a-4978-9081-610d92ca6219" height="200"> <img src="https://github.com/user-attachments/assets/0994d73a-f5fe-4cf4-b9ac-1e460ae59232" height="200">

 #### Complex Time Signatures
 Many metronome apps only support a small set of predefined time signatures, so it seemed like a good technical challenge and feature to be able to support any time signature a user would like.
-Users can select subdivisions with numerators and denominators ranging from 1 - 99 each, which also enables irrational time signatures, something most metronome apps can not do:
+Users can select subdivisions with numerators and denominators in the range `1` - `99` each, which also enables irrational time signatures, something most metronome apps can not do:

 <img src="https://github.com/user-attachments/assets/5ea1387f-c8c6-43df-93a6-a885d1532a7f" height="200">